Japan’s Kei Nishikori admits his number one goal in 2016 is to stay healthy enough to make a sustained push for Grand Slam glory.

 After making his Grand Slam breakthrough with a run to the final of the 2014 US Open, the 25-year-old came into this year tipped as the most likely challenger to the sport’s big four of Novak Djokovic, Roger Federer, Andy Murray and Rafael Nadal.

-- Kei Nishikori pulls out of Cincinnati Open
+- Kei Nishikori withdraws from Australian Open

 But instead he was beaten in the quarter-finals of the Australian and French Opens and then pulled out of the Wimbledon second round due to a calf injury before suffering an embarrassing US Open first round defeat.